manavsehgal/opentheme/_posts/blog/2014-11-24-starter-post-media-embed.md

 {% endraw %}

-OpenTheme takes care of the rest!
+OpenTheme takes care of the rest for you including embed code, and width sizing based on theme configuration.